foreverphoenix/the-phoenix-flavour/content/tpf/finalisation/enbseries.md

 Yes and no.

 ENB and Serio's preset are part of the guide.
 You are not supposed to skip these instructions.
-However, disabling ENBSeries is as simple as pressing a single key ingame or click "Uninstall" in ENB Man.
+However, disabling ENBSeries is as simple as pressing a single key ingame or clicking "Uninstall" in ENB Man.

 The problem is that the guide was made with ENB in mind.
 For example, Skyrim's native ambient occlusion was disabled early on in the guide in favour of ENB AO.
 A number of mods installed up until this point are exclusively for ENB, fixing mesh brightness or adding effects.